AoiKuiyuyou/AoikMeSiteSource/src/posts/mysql-master-slave-replication-recovery/index_build.md

 mysqlbinlog /var/lib/mysql/_RELAY_MASTER_LOG_FILE_ > /dev/null
 ```

-If the master binlog file is corrupted, the replication setup has to be done again.
+If the master binlog file is corrupted, the <a href="https://aoik.me/blog/posts/mysql-master-slave-replication-setup">replication setup</a> has to be done again.

 \
 Run on slave OS to check whether the relay binlog file is corrupted: